-Mentorship, funding and collaborative spaces are critical to the success of launching ideas.
-We've created a directory of networks that can provide not only the financial support you need, but also the education, mentorship, resources and communities to help turn your big idea into a reality.
+Mentorship, funding, and collaborative spaces are critical to the success of launching new venture concepts.
+We've created a directory of networks that can provide not only the financial support you need, but also the training, mentorship, capital, and communities to help turn your big idea into a reality.

 Learn from the experiences of successful innovators.
-The ASU Mentor Network supports student, faculty and community entrepreneurs.
+The J. Orin Edson Entrepreneurship + Innovation Institute mentor network supports student, faculty and community entrepreneurs.

-Entrepreneurship Catalysts are current ASU students who educate and support other students, faculty and staff who want to get involved in entrepreneurship opportunities.
-Catalysts can help you navigate ASU’s entrepreneurial resources, refer you to relevant opportunities and provide coaching if you are beginning to develop your own venture idea.
+Entrepreneurship Catalysts are current ASU students who support other students, faculty and staff who want to get involved in entrepreneurship opportunities.
+Catalysts can help you navigate ASU’s entrepreneurial resources, refer you to relevant events and opportunities and provide coaching if you are beginning to develop your own venture idea.

-ASU Venture Devils supports student, faculty and community entrepreneurs who are launching ventures within a wide range of developmental stages from ideation through commercialization.
+ASU Venture Devils supports student, faculty and community entrepreneurs affiliated with ASU who are launching ventures within a wide range of developmental stages from ideation through commercialization.
 Venture Devils aims to catalyze the entrepreneurial success of founders by connecting them with Venture Mentors who provide regular, ongoing support.
-This dedicated mentorship is paired with an online Venture Devils course, which is designed to challenge, monitor and advance the venture development process.

 At ASU, you'll find lots of opportunities to get funding for your idea.
 We can help you find seed money and other funding options.
 Some competitions are exclusively for ASU students, while others are open to anyone.